ariscaga/oai3-framework/README.md

 ## License & Usage

-**Internal Use:** All materials are proprietary to CosentriQ and intended for:
-- Grant applications
-- Investor presentations
-- Customer education
-- Engineering implementation
-- Research publication

 **External Use:** Contact before sharing publicly or with third parties.
+All materials are proprietary to CosentriQ.

 **GitHub Publication:** Framework documentation (OAI³) may be published publicly to establish category.
 Product specifications (CosentriQ) remain private.